Raoodino/Raoodino.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Master's in Information Systems Management
+    - course: Master in Information Systems Management
       institution: Carnegie Mellon University
       year: 2024
     - course: Bachelor in Management Science, Minor in English Literature